 Further round to the right the unmistakable Langdale Pikes and the great central peaks.

 Yes, a summit you could spend ages on just looking out in wonder.
 A perfect picnic spot, if the weather is kind of course.

 Now then, I personally choose not to go down the way I came up.
-For one, the summit area is one to be explored. knolls, marshes, tarns and nature is all around you.
+I love a circular route for a start.
+Plus, the summit area is one to be explored. knolls, marshes, tarns and nature is all around you.
 If you see the Windermere view above you can see tracks off in lots of directions.
-Head, down and left…. take the route down to Rydal water, amongst the green, damselflies all around.
-You have the bonus of seeing this lake in full panorama as you descend too.
+Head, down and left from the summit away from where you came up.

-But…. before you get all the way down, take the time to stop by Rydal Cave!
+But, before you get all the way down, take the time to stop by Rydal Cave!
 200 years ago this area was used to quarry the slate for the roofs in the surrounding towns and villages.
 Rydal cave remains as a huge cathedral type of cave with a stagnant water pool within.

 The water is full of little fish and the hugeness and height of the cave tempts you in. (can I say here please, it your own choice to enter, as due to history of falling rocks, the authorities, I believe, would rather you not).

 You will see, on a fine day, by the numbers of people though, a lot of people go inside.
 Darkness, reflections, swallows flying in and out by the hundreds.
 Quite an inspiring spot.

 Just down below here you can walk back along the shores of Rydal Water and be glad of all you have seen, all you have experienced and how much of the lake District you actually saw!
 Look back at the peak and look forward to the next visit.
 It is a walk that keeps many people, like me, returning.